IS YOUR WORK READY FOR SALE?

 YOU should have a definite policy for refunds and replacements.

-YOU only get one chance with some great galleries, so do it right.
+YOU only get one chance with some galleries, so do it right.

 YOUR TIME is your most expensive cost, so choose to use it wisely.